suglasp/pwsh_child_pc_locker/README.md

 **Needed Sub-Folder**

 .\Logs							->	log files will be written here.
-The current log files is a .log and the previous one is a .bck
+The current log files is a .log and the previous one is a .bck (latest version will write the log file to  the users folder, unless, not available).

 **Needed Files**